Amul: Organisation: 3 tiers of hierarchical co-operative societies

+Processing

+Amul has several plants for processing dairy products.

+In 2025, Amul's Sabar Dairy Plant at IMT Rohtak in Haryana state was expanded making it India's largest processing plant for curd, buttermilk, and yoghurt catering for the Haryana, Delhi-NCR, and northern India region.
+In 2025, every day it processes 150 mt (metric ton) curd, 10 mt yoghurt, 10 mt sweets, and 3 mt of buttermilk.
+In 2025, Haryana was India's third largest producer of milk (122.2 lakh tonnes per year) with highest per capita milk availability in India (1,105 grams per day).

+Marketing

-In 1966, Amul hired Sylvester daCunha, the managing director of an advertising agency to design an ad campaign for Amul Butter.
-DaCunha designed a campaign consisting of a series of hoardings featuring topical ads related to day-to-day issues.
+In 1966, Amul hired Sylvester daCunha, the managing director of an advertising agency, to design an ad campaign for Amul Butter.
+DaCunha created an operation consisting of a series of hoardings featuring topical ads related to day-to-day issues.
 It was popular and earned a Guinness World Record for the longest-running ad campaign in the world.
-In the 1980s, cartoon artist Kumar Morey and scriptwriter Bharat Dabholkar had been involved in sketching the Amul ads; the latter rejected the trend of using celebrities in advertisement campaigns.
+In the 1980s, cartoon artist Kumar Morey and scriptwriter Bharat Dabholkar were involved in sketching the Amul ads; the latter rejected the trend of using celebrities in advertisement campaigns.
 Dabholkar credited chairman Verghese Kurien with creating a free atmosphere that fostered the development of the ads.

-Despite encountering political pressure on several occasions, DaCunha's agency has made it a policy of not backing down.
-Some of the more controversial Amul ads include one commenting on the Naxalite uprising in West Bengal, on the Indian Airlines employees' strike, and one depicting the Amul girl wearing a Gandhi cap.
+Despite encountering political pressure on several occasions, daCunha's agency has made it a policy not to back down.
+Some of the more controversial Amul ads include one commenting on the Naxalite uprising in West Bengal, one on the Indian Airlines employees' strike, and one depicting the Amul girl wearing a Gandhi cap.

-In 2013, Amul tweeted a picture featuring the Amul butter girl, implying that "freedom of choice" died in 2013, in opposition to the Supreme Court of India overruling the judgment of the Delhi High Court and criminalising homosexuality again.
+In 2013, Amul tweeted a picture featuring the Amul Butter Girl, implying that "freedom of choice" died in 2013, in opposition to the Supreme Court of India overruling the judgment of the High Court of Delhi and criminalising homosexuality again.

-On 17 October 2016, Amul butter girl celebrated 50 years since she first appeared in the topical ad, titled "Thoroughbread".
+On 17 October 2016, the Amul Butter Girl celebrated 50 years since she first appeared in the topical ad, titled "Thoroughbred".
 The ad showed a jockey holding a slice of bread during the horse race season in 1966.
 The impish Amul girl had appeared for the first time even before that, with Eustace Fernandez showing her offering bedtime prayers with a wink and a lick of lips, saying "Give us this day our daily bread: with Amul butter".

-Their Ad on Aagey Badhta Hai India had an excellent response from the audience.
-It spoke about how their Milk is seen as a household product with a catchy tune associated with it.
-It has over 39 lakh (~4 million) views on YouTube.
+Their ad on Aagey Badhta Hai India had an excellent response from the audience.
+It spoke about how their milk is seen as a household product, with a catchy tune associated with it.
+It has over 39 lakh (3.9 million) views on YouTube.

 In February 2020, Amul posted a picture of the Amul girl treating Joaquin Phoenix with butter after his academy award win for his role in the 2019 film, Joker.
 Since Phoenix is a vegan, Amul faced criticism from vegans in India and PETA for the poor knowledge of his vegan activism and life.

-Amul posted a picture of its mascot Butter Girl celebrating with PV Sindhu for winning the bronze medal in Women's singles Badminton tournament at the Tokyo Olympics in August 2021.
+In July 2024, Amul featured Maya Neelakantan, a ten-year-old guitar prodigy who auditioned for America's Got Talent season 19 in June 2024.

 In popular culture

-The establishment of Amul is known as the White Revolution.